 To save money on electricity, the Murang'a County government plans to transition to solar energy.
 Governor Irungu Kang'ata has declared plans to install solar panels at several institutions to reduce costs.

 On Thursday, while hosting a delegation from the Kingdom of Eswatini studying the impact of devolution and governance in Murang’a, Kang'ata explained that his administration aimed to reduce electricity bills.
-He stated that implementing solar energy would significantly cut power costs, enabling the county government to allocate more funds to development projects.
+He stated that implementing solar energy would significantly cut power costs, thereby enabling the county government to allocate more funds to development projects.

 “Installing solar energy will save the county government substantial power bills, allowing my administration to direct additional resources into development projects,” remarked Kang'ata.